How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

 \subsection{Layer-wise Neuron Changes Analysis}

-In \S\ref{subsec:layer-wise-funtionality-analysis}, we investigate the fundamental distribution of neurons and the basic partitioning of the model.
-We further analyze the changes in different types of neurons before and after multilingual alignment.
-Based on the four functional stages in LLMs, we quantify the layer-wise changes~($\Delta$) in the number of different types of neurons.
-Figure~\ref{fig:Delta_of_Language_Neurons} presents the results for language-specific neurons, language-related neurons, and language-agnostic neurons.
+We further analyze the changes in different types of neurons before and after alignment.
+Based on the four functional stages above, we quantify the layer-wise changes~($\Delta$) in the number of different types of neurons in~Figure~\ref{fig:Delta_of_Language_Neurons}.